 Ghajnsielem Redcoats still remain the only Maltese entity, the only European softball club, and one of a handful of European sports clubs, to have applied for, and obtained funding for a project through the Erasmus+ Sports: Small Collaborative Partnerships programme

 The Education, Audiovisual and Cultural Agency (EACEA) of the European Union (EU) which administers the Erasmus+ Sports programmes, gave a high rating to the final report of the Inclusion and Gender Equality Through Softball (IGETS) project.
 The Ghajnsielem Redcoats, who conceived the project, and was the lead applicant as well as project coordinator, submitted the final report earlier this year to the EACEA.
 Following their evaluation, the EU agency issued it’s assessment of the two-year project and the final report, giving it 80 from 100 points.
 IGETS was judged to have made a big impact on the participating organisations.
-It was praised for being innovative in its design, and for provided added value to the EU.
+It was praised for being innovative in its design, and for providing added value to the EU.

 This represents another significant achievement for the sports club from Gozo, Malta.
 Despite the size of the club, the Ghajnsielem Redcoats still remains the only entity from Malta to have applied for, and obtained funding for a project through the Erasmus+ Sports: Small Collaborative Partnerships programme.
 The Redcoats is also the only softball club from across Europe to have done so as well, and one of a handful of European sports clubs to have obtained financing through this funding strand.